I'm an avid outdoorsman who loves hiking, biking, snowboarding, and amateur science.

 Alternatives to the Gondola

 Although the gondola is obviously the main way up the mountain, there are other ways of getting up there.
+Here are your other options.

 One way is the bus service.
 There is a small bus station opposite the Happy Ending Bar where the gondola is.
 You will notice queues forming here and if you keep an eye on the area little shuttle buses do turn up every now and again.
 I kept my eye on the queue and people still seemed to be waiting there for a while but it did seem that it was a quicker alternative than the gondola queue.
+Bansko have apparently been trying to put more buses on for the new season but as this increases in popularity so do the queues for the buses.
+So it's all about keeping an eye on the bus station and seeing how big that line is.

 Another way is private shuttles.
 While we were waiting in the queue there were men offering lifts up in their shuttle buses.
 They were charging 10BGN per person and were only willing to make the journey if they got a van full.
 One man wanted eight passengers to fill his van, but some people did leave the queue and take him up on it.